Onboarding: IT information for those new to JHU / WSE

 At the bottom of this page, just above the submit button, is where you can set which address people will see as your default in various campus directories.

-If you need a Hopkins email signing certificate they are available.
-You probably don’t need one unless one of your collaborators / funding agencies requires it, and if you don’t know what this is it can be safely ignored.
+If you need a Hopkins email signing certificate they are available so you can send cryptographically signed / encrypted email from your JHU account.
+You probably don’t need one unless one of your collaborators / funding agencies requires this functionality, and if you don’t know what this is it can be safely ignored.
+(Your mail will be protected by all the expected security measures without this… this is an extra step for very high security requirements where you need to be able to mathematically prove that a message body hasn’t been altered.)

 Configuring Mail Clients